Make Massive Progress on the ARE During the Fall of 2017!

 The 2 different groups of the ARE Boot Camp will be:

-The 4.0 CDS & 5.0 Practice Management and Project Management Exam Group (5 or 6 People)
+The 4.0 CDS & 5.0 Practice Management, Project Management and Construction Evaluation Exam Group (6 or 7 People)

-Since much of the 4.0 CDS content area’s and the 5.0 Project Management and Practice Management exam’s test spec have significant overlapping information, candidates studying for these exams and meeting in the same group.
+Since much of the 4.0 CDS content area’s and the 5.0 Project Management, Practice Management and Construction Evaluation exam’s test spec have significant overlapping information, I have candidates studying for these exams, meet in the same group.

 With the overlapping content of PPP and Programming and Analysis group will be run together.
 The PPP and SPD candidates will be using separate syllabus, but apart of the same conversations in the weekly meeting.